Dorea Potter, Charlus Potter, and Canon

-The HP fandom has exploded with speculation over the new Black family tree – or least what we have seen of it so far.
+The Harry Potter fandom has exploded with speculation over the new Black family tree – or at least, what we have seen of it so far.
 Much of this speculation has included, of course, Harry’s possible relationship with other pureblood families.
 Are Harry and Sirius cousins?
 Could Harry be related to the Malfoys?
 Has Harry fallen in love with his third cousin once removed, Ginny?
 All of this conjecture is the result of two names appearing on the tree: Charlus and Dorea (nee Black) Potter.
-The date of Dorea’s death fell in 1977, around the time James’ parents would’ve died.
+The date of Dorea’s death fell in 1977, around the time James’s parents would’ve died.
 Charlus and Dorea also only had one son; James, as we know, is an only child.
-With this new information, the pinning this Potter pair to be the parents of James is easy enough to do.
+With this new information, pinning this Potter pair to be the parents of James is easy enough to do.
 However, I believe that upon closer examination, the facts simply do not come together.
 Let’s take a look at why.

 The first discrepancy this theory has with canon is that of the age of Dorea.
 At first glance, the date of death seems roughly correct, while the opposite is indeed true.
 In Order of the Phoenix, Sirius did state,

 When I was seventeen I got a place of my own – after that I looked after myself.
 I was always welcome at Mr. and Mrs. Potter’s for Sunday lunch, though (pages 103-4, UK paperback).